-We know that incident causes are more complex than a simple combination of unsafe behaviors and conditions.
-We have come to understand that an unsafe condition is the surface evidence of deeper, more complex causes.
-When trying to uncover these true or underlying causes, we must consider the role and involvement of management practices, the worker, the machine, the method, and the work environment.
+Incident causes are more complex than a simple combination of unsafe behaviors and conditions.
+Unsafe conditions are often the surface evidence of deeper, more complex causes.
+When trying to uncover these true or underlying causes, the role and involvement of management practices, the worker, the machine, the method, and the work environment all must be considered.

-We must emphasize to all employees that a failure to report an injury immediately, no matter the severity, can result in termination.
+The contractors must emphasize to all employees that a failure to report an injury immediately, no matter the severity, can result in termination.
 Incidents always turn out worse for the employee and the company when they go untreated.
 Foremen, if told of an injury, must first inform the superintendent and second, have the employee initial the timecard indicating that they were injured.